tiagoburiol/fb.beamSection/README.md

 # 🌀 fb.beamSection

-A Saint-Venant Torsion Module for the FlightBEAM Finite Element Framework
+A Saint-Venant Torsion Module for the FlightBEND Finite Element Framework

 [![Python](https://img.shields.io/badge/Python-3.10%2B-blue)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](LICENSE)

 ## Overview

-This repository contains the **Saint-Venant Torsion Module**, developed for the **FlightBEAM Finite Element Framework**, a Python-based environment for numerical simulation in solid and structural mechanics, which is an ongoing development project.
+This repository contains the **Saint-Venant Torsion Module**, developed for the **FlightBEND Finite Element Framework**, a Python-based environment for numerical simulation in solid and structural mechanics, which is an ongoing development project.

-The name **FlightBEAM** is a tribute to Bernoulli, Euler, Saint-Venant, and Santos Dumont.
+The name **FlightBEND** is a tribute to Bernoulli, Euler, Saint-Venant, and Santos Dumont.
 The project was originally conceived as a computational platform for the numerical analysis of aerospace structures.
 Over time, it has evolved into a general-purpose finite element framework designed for research, education, and engineering applications.

 This project has been carried out at the Numerical Analysis Laboratory (LANum) of the [Federal University of Santa Maria - UFSM](https://www.ufsm.br/), involving graduate students from the [Mechanical Engineering Program - PGMec](https://www.ufsm.br/cursos/pos-graduacao/santa-maria/pgmec) and faculty members from the Departments of Mechanical Engineering and Mathematics.